Information for clinicians and patients.

 MHRA continues to collect and analyse reports of ALCL in patients with breast implants from manufacturers, UK healthcare professionals and patients.

 A report does not necessarily mean the events described were causally related to an implant.
 Reports submitted to MHRA could be related to the implant or they could have occurred even in the absence of the device (e.g. an event due to an unrelated medical condition).
-The number of reports received, therefore, cannot be taken as a summary of issues directly attributable to the implant.
+The number of reports received, therefore, cannot be taken as an accurate reflection of issues directly attributable to implants.

-As of November 2017, MHRA has received 41 reports of ALCL in patients with breast implants, of these 33 meet the WHO diagnostic criteria.
+As of June 2018, MHRA has received 48 reports of ALCL in patients with breast implants, 40 of which meet the WHO diagnostic criteria for BIA-ALCL.

 Patient safety is our highest priority.
 MHRA continues to collect and analyse information from UK healthcare professionals and other sources about this issue in order to build a fuller picture of the occurrence of this rare disease in association with breast implants.